HTTP-RPC/Kilo/README.md

 Service proxies are initialized via the `initWithSession:baseURL:` method, which takes an `NSURLSession` instance and the service's base URL as arguments.
 Method names are appended to this URL during method execution.

-Remote methods are executed by calling the `invoke:withArguments:attachments:resultHandler:` method:
+Remote methods are executed by calling the `invoke:withArguments:resultHandler:` method:

     - (NSURLSessionDataTask *)invoke:(NSString *)methodName
         withArguments:(NSDictionary *)arguments
-        attachments:(NSDictionary *)attachments
         resultHandler:(void (^)(id, NSError *))resultHandler;

 This method takes the following arguments:

 * `methodName` - the name of the remote method to invoke
 * `arguments` - a dictionary containing the method arguments as key/value pairs
-* `attachments` - a dictionary containing any attachments to the method
 * `resultHandler` - a callback that will be invoked upon completion of the method

 The following convenience methods are also provided: